jsDrome/jsdrome.com/posts/home/home/home.md

 ## How long will this take

-The classes are of 1 hour sessions on an alternate day basis and runs for a month (sometimes 2).
-You will be put in a batch with up to 10 other people.
-The classes will be practical and so you will need a computer and a good internet connection.
+The classes are of 1 hour sessions which run on all weekdays for a month.
+You will be put in a batch with up to 10-20 other people.
+The classes will be practical.

 ## What you will need
 - Computer with an OS preferably linux based.
 - Good internet connection
-​- Github account
+- Github account
-- Node JS,
+- Node JS.
 - VS Code.
 - Git bash (only for Windows).

 ## What will be expected of you